 Social Sciences and Arts

 Colleges love including Social Sciences and Arts as a part of general education courses as this gives students a chance to hone creativity and have some fun.
 It also helps people understand cultures and the world a little bit better.
 Students can feel like they are taking a break from studying stressful subjects like Chemistry, and instead revel in classes like:

 General Education Programs offer different majors to specialize in.
 It can help you get a scholarship since many scholarships are offered based on the field you specialize in.
 Here's a list.Explore More

-Online General Education courses
+Online General Education Courses

-Colleges like Penn State University will let you complete your General Education course Online before you enroll for a program.
-Once you have decided what you want to study you can transfer the credits earned easily or continue education in the same university.
+Colleges like Penn State University will let you complete your general education course online before ever having to enroll in a degree program.
+Once you have decided what you want to study, you can transfer the credits earned easily to another institution or continue your education at the same university.

 It might sound scary to study something you didn't sign up for, but there is no such thing as “required college courses” when it comes to general education.
 Colleges give you the option to select which courses you want to study through general education electives.

 If you are studying at a higher level like graduate studies, you won’t have to take any general education courses as you will have already completed them during your undergraduate degree.